 Like its predecessor the Merc Cruiser, the Merc Battlecruiser is an unaligned ship, which means the player gets to select which faction the ship will ally itself with each time the card is played.
 Thanks to a nifty bit of programing, the Merc Battlecruiser then changes its border to match the faction the player selected.
 In addition to providing an automatic ally, the Merc Battlecruiser also delivers six combat and draws a card.

 Similar to the Merc Battlecruiser, the Mercenary Garrison is also unaligned, but rather than the player selecting the faction, any (and all) factioned cards played trigger various abilities within the Garrison.
 For example, if the player played a Trade Federation card, he or she would trigger the +3 authority ability of the Garrison.
 Likewise, if the player played a Machine Cult card he or she could also scrap a card out of hand or discard pile.
 It is important to remember that because the Mercenary Garrison is unaligned, it will not trigger ally abilities of the other cards played.

 Remember: the Mercenary Garrison is unaligned and will not trigger ally abilities.

-In addition to the new cards, the White Wizard team also updated the app to include optional expansions when seeking new games, realtime challenges and a favorite players list.
+In addition to the new cards, the Wise Wizard team also updated the app to include optional expansions when seeking new games, realtime challenges and a favorite players list.
 Update your app to get these new features, and buy the Cosmic Gambits expansion to get all of these new cards, as well as two new chapters for the Star Realms campaign story!